Songbird0/TS3BBCodeFormatter/README.md

 apiInstance.sendServerMessage(format.toBBcodeString());
 ```

 That's it!
-Keep in mind that you create more complex bbcode strings with it!
+Keep in mind that you can create more complex bbcode strings with it!
 Have fun!